-The Clearinghouse was awarded iKeepSafe's California Privacy Badge for its StudentTracker for High Schools service. iKeepSafe's California Privacy Badge is the first independent assessment program specifically tailored to emerging student data privacy legislation, including the Student Online Personal Information Protection Act (SOPIPA).
+The Clearinghouse was awarded iKeepSafe's California Student Privacy Badge for its StudentTracker for High Schools service. iKeepSafe's California Student Privacy Badge is the first independent assessment program specifically tailored to emerging student data privacy legislation, including the Student Online Personal Information Protection Act (SOPIPA).

 The Clearinghouse is an official supporter of the Student Data Principles, which represent a landmark effort by major national education associations and others to guide the use and protection of student information.
 Supporters agree to abide by the 10 shared principles to guide their data policies and practices and ensure that student information is protected and used to support students.